 Competition has intensified in recent years as the pay-TV industry has matured.
-With respect to our DISH TV services, we and our competitors increasingly must seek to attract a greater proportion of new subscribers from each other's existing subscriber bases rather than from first-time purchasers of pay-TV services.
+We and our competitors increasingly must seek to attract a greater proportion of new subscribers from each other's existing subscriber bases rather than from first-time purchasers of pay-TV services.
+We face substantial competition from established pay-TV providers and broadband service providers and increasing competition from companies providing/facilitating the delivery of video content via the Internet to computers, televisions, and other streaming and mobile devices, including wireless service providers.
+In recent years, industry consolidation and convergence has created competitors with greater scale and multiple product/service offerings.
+These developments, among others, have contributed to intense and increasing competition, and we expect such competition to continue.